-Deterministic Rotation Scheduling & Cron Automation for MySQL Binary Logs
+Rotation Scheduling & Cron Automation for MySQL Binary Log Archiving and PITR

 Visual Overview